LaazAlae/AlaeAutomatesAPI/API_DOCUMENTATION.md

 ### Credit Card Batch Processing
 Processes Excel files with credit card data and generates enhanced JavaScript automation code for Legacy Edge browsers.
 Automatically cleans data, removes headers and totals, and creates robust automation scripts with safety checks.

+### Company Memory System
+Intelligent company recognition system that remembers user decisions permanently.
+Once you decide whether two companies are the same or different, the system never asks again.
+This reduces manual review from thousands of questions to just a few dozen on repeat uploads, saving hours of time.

 # API Changes Report - Updated Friday, September 5th, 2025

 ## Summary